Botanical Name: Western – Bryophyta (Division), Sphagnum (Class)

 Meridians: Used externally to treat wounds.

-Key TCM Actions & Medicinal Uses: Used to Treat Wounds.
+Medicinal Uses: Used to treat wounds.

 Parts Most Frequently Used: Bed of Moss, Clump of Moss

-Caution: N/A, not typically ingested.
+Caution: Considered safe.
+Used externally, not typically ingested.

-History/Folklore: Mosses have been used by the Norwegian Laplanders and other North American Native Americans as bedding, dressing for wounds, diapers, pads for menstrual fluid and in basketry.
-Alpine peoples have used moss for insulation in boots, mittens and cracks in wooden buildings.
+History/Folklore: Mosses have been used by the Norwegian Laplanders and other North American Native Americans as bedding, dressing for wounds, diapers, pads for menstrual fluid, and in basketry.
+Alpine peoples have used moss for insulation in boots, mittens, and cracks in wooden buildings.
 Tribes of the Pacific Northwest and Canada have used mosses to clean salmon prior to drying.
 Baskets for storing food were lined with mosses, and baskets used for steaming foods were also lined in moss.

 Decaying moss is a major component of peat, which is mined for fuel and as a horticultural additive for soils.